swcarpentry/make-novice/07-functions.md

 > ## Learning Objectives {.objectives}
 >
-> * Use Make's `wildcard` function to get lists of files matching a pattern.
+> * Use Make's `wildcard` function to get lists of files matching a
+>   pattern.
 > * Use Make's `patsubst` function to rewrite file names.

-Make has many functions which can be used to write more complex rules.
+Make has many [function](reference.html#function) which can be used to write more complex rules.
 One example is `wildcard`. `wildcard` gets a list of files matching some pattern, which we can then save in a variable.
 So, for example, we can get a list of all our text files (files ending in `.txt`) and save these in a variable:

 ~~~ {.make}
 TXT_FILES=$(wildcard books/*.txt)